RISE-Dependable-Transport-Systems/SUFI/ReadMe.md

 ## Simulation Setup

-* Install SUMO 1.6.0 (we used this version of SUMO so please note that for later versions the car behavior might change)
+* Install SUMO 1.6.0 (we used this version of SUMO so please note that for the later versions the car behavior might change)
 * Install Python 3.7 or later

 #### Required Python libraries: